 Step 5: Writing IEP Goals

-For each area of weakness identified in diagnostic testing, there should be a goal.
-A common mistake is for schools to write a goal based on comprehension, when the real struggle is phonemic awareness and decoding.
+For each area of weakness identified, there should be a goal.
+A common mistake is for schools to write a goal based on reading comprehension when the real struggle is phonemic awareness and decoding.
+If students cannot decode and read fluently, this will impact their ability to comprehend text.
 If this happens at your meeting, direct the team to the following resource on RIDE's website.
 The appropriate diagnostic data is really important to write goals.
 The following links help to explain this process.
 Writing strong goals is important!
 Remember needs drive goals.
-The resources below are great guides for parents (and teachers).
-It is also important for team members to identify your child's strengths!

 Questions to Ask: